graphile/crystal/examples/forum/tutorial.md

 - Conclusion
 - Likes?

-## Setup
-### Installing Postgres
+## Installing Postgres
 First, you are going to need to make sure Postgres is installed.
+You can skip this section if you already have Postgres installed 👍

 If you are running on MacOS, it is highly recommended that you install and use [Postgres.app](http://postgresapp.com/).
 If you are on another platform, go to the [Postgres download page](https://www.postgresql.org/download/) to pick up a copy of Postgres.
 We recommend using a version of Postgres higher than `9.5.0` as Postgres `9.5` introduces Row Level Security, an important feature when building your business logic into the database.

-Next, make sure your copy of Postgres is running locally on `postgres://localhost:5432`.
+After that, make sure your copy of Postgres is running locally on `postgres://localhost:5432`.
 This is the default location for local Postgres databases and is used by many Postgres tools.

 In a terminal window, run `psql`.
 This is your most basic tool for querying your Postgres databse.
 By default `psql` will connect to `postgres://localhost:5432`.
 If you want to connect to another database, just pass that database as the first argument.